-ATTENDANCE FOR STUDENTS IN PRESCHOOL THROUGH EIGHTH GRADE (THIS INCLUDES THE PART-TIME STUDENTS THAT ARE IN THE FULL DAY PRESCHOOL CLASS)
+ATTENDANCE FOR STUDENTS IN PRESCHOOLTHROUGH EIGHTH GRADE (THIS INCLUDES THE PART-TIME STUDENTS THAT ARE IN THE FULL DAY PRESCHOOL CLASS)

 Attendance and prompt arrival are essential for academic progress.
 Christ the King School complies with the compulsory attendance regulations set by the state of Oklahoma including truancy referrals for 10 or more days or parts of days of unexcused absences per semester.
+A meeting between the parent(s)/caregivers and the administration will be scheduled after 10 unexcused student absences in a quarter.

 School begins at 8:00 AM.
-Upon arriving, the students go to the gym until 7:45 AM at which time teachers escort them to their classrooms.
+Upon arriving, the students go to the gym until 7:50 a.m., at which time teachers escort them to their classrooms.
 A student is tardy if they are not in their homeroom by 8:00 AM.
 If a child arrives after 8:05 his/her parent must sign the child in at the school office.
 The parent is not allowed to walk the child to class.
 If a child arrives between 8:00 and 8:05 that child may be dropped off under the portico at the front of the school.
 Students who are tardy must get a tardy slip before they can go to class.
 Tardiness is discouraged.
 It is disruptive to the classroom proceedings, the other students, the teacher, and the student who is tardy.
 After three accumulated tardies per semester, a student and his parents will be charged \$5.00 per tardy.
 Early checkout and extended lunch checkout will be treated the same as a tardy.
 Unexcused half day absences will be counted as a tardy for fee purposes.
 Junior high students will be counted tardy for arriving late to classes during the day.
 The second semester allotment of 3 tardies may not be used to cover any first semester tardies.

 An absence of more than two hours shall be recorded as one-half day absence.
 This pertains to either a two-hour late arrival or early departure.
-No student may leave the school grounds at any time during school hours without being checked out at the office.
-Please make all appointments (medical, dental, barber, etc.) outside the school day, if at all possible.
+No student may leave the school grounds at any time during School hours without being checked out at the office.
+Please make all appointments (medical, dental, etc.) outside the school day, if possible.
 If a tardy or absence is due to an appointment, a doctor/dentist note is required and must be turned in no later than the following day to be considered excused.